Sean-Pereira-945/academic-faq-chatbot-frcrce/README.md

 - **Optional Gemini summarisation** — With a Google Gemini API key, the assistant asks Gemini to synthesise the retrieved snippets into concise, source-cited summaries tailored to each question.
 - **Gemini-powered retrieval (optional)** — Swap the embedding backend to Gemini's `text-embedding-004` model for a deeper semantic understanding of your PDFs.
 - **Smart reranking** — Cross-encoder re-ranking plus a lexical fallback ensure low-confidence queries (like "financial aid") still surface the best-matching handbook snippets instead of generic fallbacks.
-- **Conversational UX** — Streamlit app with chat history, metrics, and guardrails for greetings and farewells.
+- **Conversational UX** — Flask-powered web app with chat history, metrics, and guardrails for greetings and farewells.
 - **Evaluation toolkit** — Automated response-time benchmarking, optional manual scoring, and exportable reports.
 - **Test coverage** — Unit tests for conversational logic plus a reusable smoke test harness.
 - **Compatibility shim** — Seamlessly supports recent `huggingface_hub` releases while honoring the pinned `sentence-transformers` version.